serverless/blog/posts/2017-11-09-serverless-guide-aws-reinvent-2017.md

 The venues are pretty spread out, so getting from one to the other can be time-consuming.
 Try to plan your day such that you stay in the same building if you can.

 It's tempting to be ambitious and keep your days jam packed, but really, don't wear yourself out.
 Aim to hit 3-4 sessions a day.
-If you're familiar with serveless already, stick with the 300+ level classes.
+If you're familiar with serverless already, stick with the 300+ level classes.
 The 200s tend to be more basic.

 Remember that the biggest value you'll get out of re:Invent are the conversations you'll have there.
 So during the breaks, meet people!
 We really can't emphasize this one enough.